 If you’re like me and want to start creating better habits that will save the environment and not harm it, I’ve compiled a list of sustainable practices that you can start incorporating into your daily life, in the comfort of your own home.

-Here are 5 simple things you can do to be more sustainable in 2022
+Here are 5 simple things you can do to be more sustainable this year

 #1: Unplug all home electronics when not in use

 Even when not in use, home electronics still consume energy.
 So to reduce your energy use, start with constantly unplugging any electronics or power strips that are no longer in use.
 These home electronics include computers, monitors, lights/ lamps, TVs, cable boxes, media systems (like speakers and the like), and household appliances.

 A practice I’ve started lately to make sure I don’t accidentally burn my house down is taking pictures of all my electricity sockets to make sure they are turned off, especially after using a hot tool, like a blow dryer or hair straightener.

 Just like Marie Kondo, I love decluttering.
 So I get rid of anything that’s just catching dust on the shelf or any old piece of furniture that needs to be replaced because it’s no longer functional or looks good.
 Let me make myself clear: This is not the way to go.
 (I hang my head in shame.)

 There are so many DIY how-tos and ideas on Pinterest, Google, and YouTube that you can easily fill your weekend with reviving older furniture/furnishings.
 You can try breathing new life into a scratched-up dresser by sanding it down and repainting it with non-toxic paint.
 Or you can swap out the hardware, such as knobs, for a different look.

 Instead of just throwing away older furniture or household appliances, you can also opt to…

 One man’s garbage is another man’s treasure, for sure.
 I can’t tell you how many times I’ve woken up to a new sofa or dining set that a friend of my parents’ has kindly donated to my family.